-Yes – Cheap Invoice Finance does exist and we include both Factoring and Invoice Discounting in this answer.
+Does Cheap Invoice Finance exist?
+The answer is Yes and we include both Factoring and Invoice Discounting in this answer.

 We are often asked this question so thought we would share our experience of over 17 years in the Invoice Finance sector.

 The question we ask our Clients is what they are using as a comparison to decide if something is cheap or not?